phalcon/documentation/docs/api/phalcon_support.md

 JSON_HEX_TAG, JSON_HEX_APOS, JSON_HEX_AMP, JSON_HEX_QUOT,
 JSON_UNESCAPED_SLASHES

-If JSON_THROW_ON_ERROR is defined in the options a JsonException will be thrown in the case of an error.
-Otherwise, any error will throw InvalidArgumentException
+Any error will throw InvalidArgumentException, regardless of whether JSON_THROW_ON_ERROR is specified in the options.

 ### Methods